harishravi121/Humanoidchatspeakbotlang/README.md

 Made a random chatter robot after that.

-Wouldn't it be great to keep a chatgpt speaking bot in a museum?
+Wouldn't it be great to keep a chatgpt speaking bot in a museum lol?